leelsey/IPby/README.md

 ## 4. OpenSource
 This is MIT License.
-Public IP searched by [ipify](https://www.ipify.org/).
+- Public IP used by [ipify](https://www.ipify.org/).
+It checked your `x-forwarded-for` value.
-Private IP searched on ipconfig for macOS and hostname for Linux.
+- Private IP used `ipconfig` tool for macOS, `hostname` tool for Linux and `ipconfig` tool for Windows.
+It included in each Operating Systems.